 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

-If you want to make the most of your time at a show, it’s important to set up your table in a way that will attract people’s attention.
+If you want to make the most of your time at a show, it’s essential to set up your art booth in a way that will attract people’s attention.

 Here are a few tips: